 How to Keep Outdoor Fountain Water Clean

 - Regular routine: Skim off any foreign materials daily.
 Empty and wipe out the fountain bowl monthly or semi-annually (depending on sun exposure, climate and wildlife visitors).

 - Pump cleaning: Clean the pump every few months.
 Drain the fountain, disconnect the pump and soak it in a pail with a 50/50 mixture of white vinegar and water.
 Finally, give the pump a good rinse with clean water and reattach it to the fountain.

-- Cold-climate maintenance: If you live in an area that sees below-freezing temperatures, drain, clean, and wipe the bowl and fountain surfaces dry.
+- Winter maintenance: If you live in an area that sees below-freezing temperatures, drain, clean, and wipe the bowl and fountain surfaces dry.
 Then, disconnect, clean, and store the pump or fountain inside.
 Or, use a suitable cover to protect your water feature from the outdoor elements.

-- Regular cleaning: Use a skimmer net—like the ones used in swimming pools—to collect debris and leaves on a regular basis.
+- Regular routine: Use a skimmer net—like the ones used in swimming pools—to collect debris and leaves on a regular basis.
 For seasonal cleaning of a smaller pond, consider draining it completely using a sump pump.
 Remove any plants or fish, placing them in a temporary tank until you’re finished cleaning.